renanramos3/renanramos3/README.md

 - 👋 Hi, I’m @renanramos3
-- 👀 I’m interested in working as a front-end developer
-- 🌱 I’m currently learning JavaScript and React ...
+- 🌱 I’m currently working with JavaScript and React ...
 - 📫 How to reach me: https://www.linkedin.com/in/renanramos3/

 <!---